 Again, we were invited to join their climb.
 This was my second time joining the club on their climb.
 The climb was set on Mt.
 Lanaya, which is located in Alegria, Cebu, then traverse to Malabuyoc.
 It was an overnight trek.
-If I counted it right, this would be my second time doing an overnight trek since most of the time I compress my climbs within a day to avoid bringing heavy bags.
+If I counted it right, this would be my second time doing an overnight trek since most of the time I compress my climbs within a day to avoid bringing heavy tent and foods.

-Meet-up was at Cebu South Bus Terminal.
+Meet-up was at Cebu South Bus terminal.
 It was Saturday so we expected heavy congestion of passengers on the terminal.
 The waiting game for us to get on a bus was unexpectedly 5 hours which was longer than the trip itself heading to Alegria that took only 3-4 hours.

 Ascending via Lumpan was very easy.
-It only took us less than 30 minutes to reach our campsite where we met with the early group and spent our night.
+It only took us less than 30 minutes to reach our campsite where we met with the early group.

-Though most of the faces were already familiar from the previous Mt.
-Babag clean-up climb.
-It was only this time that we really get to know, at least the names, and interact with each other.
-What made the socials workout was that it wasn’t just a typical get to know and talk.
+The “socials” part made the climb quite memorable.
+Though most of the faces are already familiar from the previous Mt.
+Babag clean-up climb, but it was only this time that we really get to know, at least the names, and interact with each other.
+What made the socials work-out was that, it wasn’t just a typical get to know and talk.
 The organizers were creative to engage everybody in a game we call “The Wolf Game”.
-Getting in vibe with the people wasn’t difficult.
-Most of the participants were of my age and almost all of us are in the same field of work (Software Industry).
+Getting in-vibe with the people wasn’t difficult.
+Most of the participants were of my age and almost all of us are on the same field of work (Software Industry).
 The game went well that we didn’t notice that it was already late.
-Lights off by 11:30 pm.
+Lights off by 11:30pm.

-Summit assault started by 5:30 AM.
+Summit assault started by 5:30AM.
 Greeted the sunrise at the Kalo-Kalo peak of Mt.
 Lanaya.
 Some had their breakfast at the summit.
-At the summit, you can see the mountain ranges on one side while the calm sea of Tañon Strait and silhouette of Mt.
+At the summit you can see the mountain ranges on one side while the calm sea of Tañon Straight and silhouette of Mt.
 Kanlaon of Negros on the other.

-Broke camp at 8 AM and started our traverse to Malabuyoc via Legaspi trail.
+Broke camp by 8AM and started our traverse to Malabuyoc via Legaspi trail.

 Legaspi trail is known to be treacherous and steep.
-Aside from the hypnotizing view of the trail’s steepness, the merciless rain made the descent more challenging, especially for the first timers.
+Aside from the hypnotizing view of the trail’s steepness, the merciless rain made the descent more challenging especially for the first timers.
 It made the trail muddy and slippery.
-The trail is a no-no for all first-time climbers.
+The trail is a no-no for all first time climbers.
 An experienced climber must be on the group for they know the proper techniques and they often bring the right tools like ropes.

 The descent was a good exercise though.
 You’ll definitely use most of your limbs and muscles for balance and for holding on something stable, be it a stone, tree or shrub.
 The traverse was another story.
 It was a good cardio and test of one’s stamina.
 The traverse was a 6-hour fight with muds clutching on your footwear thus making it heavier as you walk.
-A good durable pair of footwear is a must or you’ll end up with a sole-less shoe.
+A good durable pair of footwear is a must or end up with sole-less shoe.

-I and my friends bid goodbye with the other group members for we departed earlier in fear of heavy congestion of bus passengers bound back to the City.
+Me and my friends bid goodbye with the other group members for we departed earlier in fear of heavy congestion of bus passengers bound back to the City.
 Plus, we still have early work schedules the following day.
 One must again walk from the Hot Spring spot for at least 15 minutes on a muddy trail and ride a motorcycle for another 5 minutes to get to the main road.

 Exhausted, we slept on the bus and arrived home safely.